rmichelberger/Inject/README.md

  `@Provide` | `@Inject` | Lifecycle is defined in the provider function `@Singleton` | `@Singleton` | App lifecycle

+## TODO

+Improve unit test coverage.

+## Contributing

+We always appreciate contributions from the community.
+Please make sure to cover your changes with unit tests.

+#
 Inspired by [hilt](https://dagger.dev/hilt/).